 Broadband Ultraviolet B (UVB) Radiation

-Broad spectrum or broadband UVB is radiation in the wavelength of 290 - 350 nanometers, and is the standard UVB phototherapy treatment in the United States.
+Broad spectrum or broadband UVB is radiation in the wavelength of 290 to 320 nanometers, and is the standard UVB phototherapy treatment in the United States.
 It is not as potent as the treatments that use narrowband UVB or PUVA, and is not useful for chronic psoriasis.

 Broadband UVB may be given with or without medications.
 When used without medication (known as selective ultraviolet phototherapy), UVB treatment is generally given as follows:

-- In preparation, the patient fully undresses, although unaffected areas may be covered to avoid overexposure.
+- In preparation, the person fully undresses, although unaffected areas may be covered to avoid overexposure.

-- The initial session may last for just a few seconds, depending on whether the patient has lighter or darker skin.
+- The initial session may last for just a few seconds, depending on whether the person has lighter or darker skin.
 The lightest skin is exposed to the briefest session.
-The duration increases with each treatment until the skin clears or the patient experiences itching or irritation.
+The duration increases with each treatment until the skin clears or the person experiences itching or irritation.
 The condition may worsen initially.

-- UVB therapy usually requires about 20 - 40 treatments (about three per week).
+- UVB therapy usually requires about 20 to 40 treatments (about 3 per week).
 Full results take about 3 weeks.

-Use of Medication.
-UVB was commonly used with coal tar (the Goeckerman regimen) in past decades, and then with anthralin (the Ingram regimen).
+UVB was commonly used with coal tar (the Goeckerman regimen) in past decades in a hospital setting, and then with anthralin (the Ingram regimen).
 Other medications are being studied with some success, and may prove to be better tolerated.

 Narrowband Ultraviolet B (NB-UVB) Radiation

-Narrowband radiation may be safer than other approaches, and some scientists now believe it should be the first option for patients with chronic plaque psoriasis.
+Narrowband radiation may be safer than other approaches, and some scientists now believe it should be the first option for people with chronic plaque psoriasis.

 Exposure times are shorter, but of higher intensity than with broadband UVB.
 This therapy is probably less likely than PUVA to cause skin cancers.